-- Verbal Warning Staff to explain what they expect the child to be doing - Warning If the wrong choices are still being made, staff will remind the child what their expectations are.
-The child's name will then be moved down on the visual display. - Consequence If the child is still showing the wrong choices after their warnings their name will be moved down the visual display and they will miss 5 minutes of their breaktime or lunchtime to put things right OR the child will spend 5 minutes in another class. - If the child continues to make wrong choices or there is a serious incident, they will be sent to work with the Headteacher or Deputy Headteacher or a member of SLT.
+- Verbal Warning Staff to explain what they expect the child to be doing and discretely tell the child that it is a verbal warning - Warning If the wrong choices are still being made, staff will, at the earliest opportunity, quietly and discretely remind the child what the expectations are.
+The child's name will then be noted down by the class teacher to record on Arbor - Consequence If the child is still showing the wrong choices after their warnings their name will be noted down by the class teacher to record on Arbor and they will miss 5 minutes of their breaktime or lunchtime to put things right OR the child will spend 5 minutes in another class. - If the child continues to make wrong choices or there is a serious incident, they will be sent to work with the Headteacher or Deputy Headteacher or a member of SLT.

-In line with our restorative approach, all children have the opportunity to put things right and show good learning behaviour in order to move themselves from consequences or warnings back to ready to learn.
+In line with our restorative approach, all children have the opportunity to put things right and show good learning behaviour.